 Some relationships last for a number of years; however, most mentees and mentors find that the relationship comes to a natural end when it is clear that the agreed-on issues to be addressed have been resolved.
 It can be useful to set up an expected end date for the relationship.
 We have found the average length of time for a productive mentoring relationship is about two years, however, following a review, some mentoring pairs may set new goals and continue working together beyond this time.

 It is best to start with one mentee.
-If you then have the capacity to take on more mentees, you can discuss this with Marion and/or Rosemary, Kilfinan’s Executive Directors.
+If you then have the capacity to take on more mentees, please contact Kilfinan Australia.

 ‘Chemistry’ is important, and the relationship will struggle to be successful if rapport is lacking.
 Sometimes the two parties can be initially unsure of each other partly because each is unfamiliar with the other’s experience and work environment.
 The key is that you respect and make the effort to understand each other.